-Home » Appetizer Recipes » The Best Deviled Eggs (+Video)
+Home » Appetizer Recipes » Deviled Eggs

-The Best Deviled Eggs (+Video)
+Deviled Eggs

 A FOOLPROOF DEVILED EGGS RECIPE

-FREQUENTLY ASKED QUESTIONS:
+FREQUENTLY ASKED QUESTIONS (FAQ’S)

-Why is it called deviled eggs?
+Why are they called deviled eggs?

 The word “deviled” actually comes from an 18th century English cooking term that referred to any dish that was fried or boiled.

-Why put vinegar in deviled eggs?
+Why do some people put vinegar in deviled eggs?

-How many deviled eggs per person?
+How many deviled eggs does this make per person?

 I always account for at least 2 deviled eggs per person when trying to decide how many to make.
 If you know your crowd are major deviled egg lovers, then you’ll want to double that amount.

-How do I store leftovers?
+How do I store leftover deviled eggs?

 Keep them in a covered container in the fridge for up to 3 days.